HP - Occupational Therapy Graduate Program

 Applied Adult Clinical Practice

 This course is a two hour seminar that includes implementation of the Occupational Therapy Process and supervised hands on experience of adult clinical practice.
 Using occupational therapy theories, research, and knowledge from previous courses students will work with course instructor and other students to implement an assessment plan, treatment plans, recertification, and discharge planning with a community volunteer.
-Prerequisite: concurrent enrollment in OT 785; admission to graduate Occupational Therapy Program.
+Prerequisite: concurrent enrollment in OT 785; admission to Occupational Therapy Program.
 Offered Spring.

 OT 787 Cr.1